albirrkarim/mozilla-hubs-installation-detailed/README.md

 My journey installing Mozilla hubs, I'm new to a project like this. so I'm confused.
 After 4 days of figuring out how this program work finally I can run Mozilla hubs on my MacBook air m1.
 I want to share with you how to do it.

+For make it clear i provide this tutorial in [youtube video](https://youtu.be/KH1T9u9DaCo). give me like and subscribe to supporting me making the other video about this.

 This is about running Mozilla hubs locally. this is a detailed version, step by step what I do.

 Remember! if you got a problem with npm or dependency that you cant to solve for 1 hour.
 Just restart your PC.
 Trust me.